khalea/khalea/README.md

 #### What Am I Up To?

-- 🖥 Working as a Software Engineering Intern @ [Virgin Pulse](https://www.virginpulse.com)
+- 🖥 Working as a Data Engineer in beautiful San Francisco

-- 📈 Recently won 3rd place in the Grant Thornton GT-IDEA case competition (Environmental, Social, Governance Implications on Healthcare Ops)
+- ✏ Writing developer tutorials (open for work!)
+-

 #### About